thinkocapo/willcapio/README.md

 ## TODO

-+mobile view 'About' button is cut off...
 +remove 'Home' button from Navbar and make 'Will' in navbar say Home?

 I.
 SOFTWARE JOURNEY / EDUCATION
 the story of why i started programming -> more details on my evolution / what I took interest in.
 Check FSA application.
 Sam's Teach Yourself C++ todo's app kitchen on monastery ave, PHP & MySQL Book, Crockford's Eloquent Javascript, Coderbyte, Codeacademy.
-.1 picture with these 3 books.
+.
+One picture with these 3 books.

 SKATEBOARDING & AWESOME SHIT
-guy juggling swords..skateboarding SP, argentinaj..raves
+guy juggling swords..skateboarding SP, argentina..raves.
+Warning: This is the world.

 ANIMALS | SPORTS
-"it's all happening At The Zoo" link to simon & garfunkel.
+"It's all happening At The Zoo" link to simon & garfunkel.

-LANGUAGE - sanskrit. eastern philosophy, words for object orientation.
+LANGUAGE - Sanskrit. eastern philosophy, words for object orientation.
 Write up about my special learning approach for languages.
 Immersion.
 Google Translate.

 SALES - look at past cover letters..? pictures, experiences, stories.
 Italian subs.

 II.
 CODE Page
+Kubtel to Kubernetes.
 Android and gRPC
 In html/jsx and SyntaxHighlighter markdown for the code.

 III.

 BLOCKCHAIN
-favorite resources.
+Favorite resources.
 MasteringBitcoin
 Speech by Cardano founder  . quotes. subreddits to follow.

-CARNAVAL colombia

 III.
 IMG host research. have to pay somewhere.